Jasdeepkaur1381/Paayment_Gateway_outlet/README.md

 # Paayment_Gateway_outlet
-Payment form usin html and CSS
+Payment form using html and CSS